-Selling your Luxury home in Arizona is a complicated and hot process.
+Selling your Luxury home in Scottsdale, Paradise Valley, or Phoenix Arizona is a complicated and hot (no pun intended) process say luxury home realtor Juan Pesqueira.
 It’s natural to feel overwhelmed by the magnitude of details involved, but the experience can be very manageable—and educational!—when broken down into its component parts and plotted out into steps.
 The following is a list of common pitfalls encountered during the home-selling process.
 Use these as a guide to help your journey remain a smooth one.

 - Faulty Pricing:

 It is essential you determine the asking price of your home based on its market value.
 Too many times home-sellers let emotions or needs influence their asking price, drawing from numbers based on the price paid for the house originally, or the amount of money they’ve invested in the home.
 This mistake may prove to be a costly one.
 If your home is priced significantly higher than what the market is bearing at the time, prospective buyers interested in your style of home will reject it for larger homes listed at the same price.
 And, those buyers who do see your house may have significantly higher expectations than what you have to offer.
 Ironically, over-pricing your home actually increases the chances that your home will sell for less than it is worth.
 Driving prospective buyers away will increase the amount of time your home stays on the market, which raises an additional red flag for buyers.
 They become wary of the reasons your home has not sold, thinking, “If no one else has bought it, there must be something wrong with it.”
 The bottom line: price it correctly, and they will come.

 Be vigilant, too, of pricing your home too low: a lack of market value awareness could result in selling your home for much less than it’s worth.

 Advice from Juan Pesqueira – Let me add a little more.

 - 9 out of 10 times the reason a house or real estate does not sell is because its overpriced or you timed the market wrong.